If English is your first language and you could translate my old Italian text, please contact me. |

 Narrow Margin (1990), a loose remake of Richard Fleischer's classic,

-is one of his best high-suspense police action thriller.
+is one of his best high-suspense police action thrillers.

 The plot is wildly different from the original.